 Mindy first met her partner, James Begeman, Northern Song Captain/First Mate in Hawaii where they discovered their shared enthusiasm for humpback whales.
 They have enjoyed many whale seasons in Hawaii, worked as whale snorkel guides in Niue, followed the pygmy blue whale migration through Timor Leste, and now migrate with the humpbacks spending summers in Alaska and winters in Hawaii.

-Mindy is excited to return to the Northern Song as Naturalist/Mate and eager to share her knowledge of the area.
-She is an amateur photographer, enjoys hiking, kayaking, and the wonders of Southeast Alaska.
+Mindy is excited to return to the Northern Song as a Naturalist/Mate and eager to share her knowledge of the area.
+She is an amateur photographer, and enjoys hiking, kayaking, and the wonders of Southeast Alaska.

 Chef Terri Moore has enjoyed traveling the world for personal adventures and performing as chef on private and charter yachts.
 She fancies keeping her keen eyes and ears open to glean local food knowledge and flavors and can often be found in the kitchens of people she meets.

 Traveling off the beaten path and learning new ways to prepare international cuisines is a passion she nurtures.
 Terri has always loved being in Alaska.
 She treasures the view of wildlife and scenery from the galley window while preparing meals for guests.
 Reflecting on her experiences cooking in Alaska, she shares, “Seafood tastes best around the 60th parallel!
 Food in Alaska is so fresh and clean and a pleasure to work with.
 It’s as if everything slides off a glacier and onto the plate.”

 Terri is happy to accommodate special requests and dietary needs and is excited to bring her knowledge and passion of cooking to the galley of Northern Song.